wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 2. Check the health of the `telegraf_agent` VM on the `wavefront-nozzle` deployment.
 Inspect the Telegraf logs from the `telegraf_agent` job.

+## TAS MySQL Status

+The TAS backing database is used for persistent data storage by several TAS components.
+This alert uses the metric from the SQL database used by system components, not from the MySQL service used by applications.
+TAS components that use system databases include the Cloud Controller, Diego Brain, Gorouter, and User Authorization and Authentication (UAA) server.
+See [TAS Components](https://docs.pivotal.io/application-service/concepts/architecture/index.html) for details.

+`1` indicates that TAS backing database is available, and `0` indicates that it is unavailable.

+#### Troubleshooting

+1. Inspect the troubleshooting metrics on the TAS: Platform MySQL dashboard.
+2. Check the MySQL Server logs for errors.

+[//]: # (3.
+If your service plan is a highly available &#40;HA&#41; cluster, you can also run mysql-diag to check logs for errors.)

 ## TAS Ops Manager Availability

 A result code of a poll to the Ops Manager URL.